 Your questions, comments or concerns are often answered in our communications.
 Near the start of each half-term, parents / carers receive a newsletter.
 The newsletters typically have class-specific information.
-Co-Principals also write a monthly school-wide newsletter.
+The Principal also writes a monthly school-wide newsletter.
 This is in addition to occasional letters which are sent home whenever there is important news.

 We send home paper copies of essential communications.
 However, we increasingly use other ways to communicate.
-Check our Facebook Page and Twitter account for latest updates or sign up to your class Dojo page for information relating to specific classes.
+Check your Class Charts app, Facebook Page and Twitter account for latest updates.

 Make a complaint

 Complaints are rare at Temple Learning Academy.
 We have an open culture.
-Staff are nearly always available – it’s easy to have a quick chat with teachers or the Principals so most concerns or complaints are dealt with quickly.
+Staff are nearly always available – it’s easy to have a quick chat with teachers or the Principal so most concerns or complaints are dealt with quickly.
 However, if parents feel that they need to make a formal complaint, it should be made in writing to the Principal, who will investigate and give a response within ten days.
 If parents remain dissatisfied, they can appeal to the Chair of Governors.
 The case will then be reviewed by a Governors’ Panel and a final response given within twenty days.
 A copy of the Complaints Procedure and any other documentation to which parents may require access is available from the school office or on our Policy section.